click on photo to go back ...

 Howard Smith, Mary Wickes, Orson Welles, Virginia Nicolson, William Herz, Erskine Sanford, Eustace Wyatt and Joseph Cotten outside the Stony Creek Theatre during the two-week run of the Mercury Theatre stage production of Too Much Johnson (August 16–29, 1938)

-In radio's Jane Arden (1938-1939) he played Jack Galloway, a city editor of the Comet-Globe.
-He was also the first actor to portray Sergeant Velie in the hour-long first radio series The Adventures of Ellery Queen (1939)
+In radio's Jane Arden (Blue network, 1938-1939) he played Jack Galloway, a city editor of The Comet-Globe.
+He was also the first actor to portray Sergeant Velie in the hour-long first radio series The Adventures of Ellery Queen (CBS, June 18. - Nov 12.
+1939, in 22 episodes)

 Pictured right: Howard Smith in 1939.